 We do not want cost to be a barrier to participating in our programming.
 If you are not able to pay one of the listed registration fees, please reach out to us at firstname.lastname@example.org.
 We will arrange for you to participate in the program at a reduced fee or at no cost.

 University of Minnesota Retirees Association members and University of Minnesota Alumni Association members can receive a 10% discount on the suggested registration fee by selecting the appropriate fee at checkout.

 To make disability-related accommodations, please contact the Bakken Center's community relations office (email@example.com, 612-625-8164).

 By checking the box you agree to the following: Mindfulness practices may not be appropriate for persons experiencing significant recent loss or grief, trauma or PTSD, serious mental or physical health challenges, chemical dependencies or suicidal feelings.
 If any of these apply to you, please contact the facilitator (Mariann Johnson, firstname.lastname@example.org or email@example.com) prior to beginning the session.
 Should you determine that the program is not appropriate at this time, you will receive a full refund.

 University of Minnesota Wellbeing Program

-The course fee for this community class is $199.
-Through the University's Wellbeing Program, UMN employees and spouses can receive 150 wellbeing points.
-To indicate that you are taking the course for wellbeing points, please make sure to fill out questionnaire during registration that includes your employee ID, date of birth, and gender at birth.
+Through the University's Wellbeing Program, UMN employees and spouses can receive 1,200 wellbeing points for Mindfulness at Work.
 Learn more about other UMN Wellbeing Program offerings through the Earl E. Bakken Center for Spirituality & Healing.